 Diary notes

-Organization chart
+Organisation chart

 Training

-Now that we’ve looked at some ways to get people performing during onboarding and after break even, we can now explore how to minimize or offset the cost of attrition by speeding up time it takes to progress from onboarding to performing – and extending performance over time (rather than allowing it to decline).
+Now that we’ve looked at some ways to get people performing during onboarding and after break even, we can now explore how to minimise or offset the cost of attrition by speeding up time it takes to progress from onboarding to performing — and extending performance over time (rather than allowing it to decline).

 The faster you can accelerate an employee to peak performance, the greater cost savings you can achieve and the higher profit generation you can assist the employee to contribute.
 It truly is a win-win.